Steve Cook (pool player): Professional career

 in that era the premier one-pocket event.
 He was both One-pocket and All-around Champion at the 1970 Stardust Open event, at the age of 23.
 He competed in other events throughout the 1970s, including the US Open.

-After many years of victories in other events, Cook took the 1991 Legends of One Pocket Championship in Philadelphia (and was runner-up in that year's earlier Legends event in Columbia,SC), and later went on to win the 1993 Los Angeles Open.
+After many years of victories in other events, Cook took the 1991 Legends of One Pocket Championship in Philadelphia (and was runner-up in that year's earlier Legends event in Columbia, SC), and later went on to win the 1993 Los Angeles Open.
 The 1991 victory made him one of only two players to ever win both the Stardust and Legends of One Pocket titles.

 Aside from competing professionally, Cook served as the manager and house pro at Varsity Billiard Room in Tampa from the early 1970s to 1996, In this capacity, Steve did as much as he could to promote the game of pocket billiards.
-An example was that here he was, one of the best one-pocket players, and he would give one-pocket lessons at Varsity Billiards for $10.00 per hour.
+He would give one-pocket lessons at Varsity Billiards for $10.00 per hour.
 Most other professional players would charge $1000.00 a session for lessons.
-Steve really did what he could to help anyone improve their game.

 Cook was also one of a number of contributing authors to the one-pocket book Shots, Moves and Strategies: As Taught by the Game's Greatest Players (edited by Eddie Robin), now a highly sought-after collector's item.